jack77121/MAPS---User-Guide/chapter1.md

 **Note that “OXOX” is the device number \(four digits\) of your MAPS box, and you can find it easily on the top of your MAPS device.**

-For example, the device number is MAPS-0020, so go to [http://maps0020.local/cgi-bin/luci](http://maps0020.local/cgi-bin/luci)

 ![](/assets/mapssticker.png)

 For example, the device number of the above MAPS device is 0020, and you have to go to [http://maps0020.local/cgi-bin/luci ](http://maps0020.local/cgi-bin/luci)for the following steps.